pro3d-space/PRo3D/docs/Build-Deploy-System.md

 # Releases on github

-- set github_token in your env (used by "ReleaseGithub" target)
+- set github_token in your env (used by "GitHubRelease" target)
 - tag automatically created by github (given RELEASE_NOTES.MD)
 - what happens if tag exists, what happens if release does not exist but the tag - this should be found somewhere here: https://docs.github.com/en/rest/reference/repos#releases